-Used in this project: legacy
+Used in this project: special in every way

 I have this medium corner rounder punch right by my drawing table so I can reach it anytime it's needed.
 It's part of a three-size corner punch group.
 The punches are strudy (too bad there isn't a picture of it here) and easy to use.
 Punching one piece of cardstock works best and "seating" the corner of the paper in the guides insures a good cut.
 I like that you can tell the corner sizes apart by the different colors of the punches.
 A must for versatile scrapbooking.

 Jill Davis, Founder

 Used in this project: Mr. Campy's Guide to the Great Outdoors

 I use my EK Success corner rounder all the time.
 It's especially nice to use when I trim something with my straight edge trimmer and then the corners aren't perfectly even.
 I just use this corner rounder to cut off the corner tips and then feel better about the item I'm working on.

 I'm very weird about alignment and things looking even.
 I can tell within seconds if something is off by even one millimeter.
 I'm just not satisfied until everything looks perfect.

 Used in this project: The Stockings Were Hung...